Xazin/very_good_coffee_app/README.md

 _Note: The above has the argument -d which is shorthand for --delete-conflicting-outputs._

 If the build_runner succeeded, you can now build and run the application using the following command:

 ```bash
 flutter run -d <your-device>
 ```

 To find your available devices you can run:

 ```bash
 flutter devices
 ```

-# Notes

-This application is heavily inspired by Very Good Ventures, and as such I've chosen to rely on their lints, as imported by the [very_good_analysis](https://pub.dev/packages/very_good_analysis) package.

-It should be noted whilst most of those lints follow best practices, it includes rules that cater to packages rather than applications, such as enforcing documenting all public members _(eg. all public Widgets)_.